Deploy host networking with Network ATC

 Get-Command -ModuleName NetworkATC cmdlet to identify them.
 Ensure PowerShell is run as an administrator.

 Remove-NetIntent cmdlet removes an intent from the local node or cluster.
-This does not destroy the invoked configuration.
+This command doesn't destroy the invoked configuration.

 Network ATC modifies how you deploy host networking, not what you deploy.
-Multiple scenarios may be implemented so long as each scenario is supported by Microsoft.
+You can deploy multiple scenarios so long as each scenario is supported by Microsoft.
 Here are some examples of common deployment options, and the PowerShell commands needed.
-These are not the only combinations available but they should give you an idea of the possibilities.
+These aren't the only combinations available but they should give you an idea of the possibilities.

-For simplicity we only demonstrate two physical adapters per SET team, however it is possible to add more.
-Refer to Plan Host Networking for more information.
+For simplicity we only demonstrate two physical adapters per SET team, however it's possible to add more.
+For more information, please see Plan Host Networking.

 Fully converged intent